Eugene Barrett: Arrest, trial and imprisonment

 Police examining the crime scene located the supposed murder weapon, which was reported as stolen back in 1989, dumped near the apartment complex.
 However, there was no sign of Barrett, for whom an arrest warrant was issued.
 The following day, Barrett entered the Columbia Inn and pleaded with the manager to call the police so he could surrender peacefully.
 The man complied with his request, and shortly afterwards, Barrett was arrested and lodged in a detention facility without incident.
 He was held on $120,000 bail and charged with murder, theft and unlawful possession of a firearm, to which he pleaded not guilty.
 Barrett's third murder charge sparked controversy, leading the chief of the Hawaii Paroling Authority, Claudio Suyat, to release a statement claiming a repeat offender with the accused man's record would never be paroled with contemporary laws.

 At the preliminary hearings, Kastner's son, Ethan, was called in to testify against Barrett, making him one of the youngest witnesses to take the stand in the state's history.
-The boy claimed that he had seen "Gene", as he called him, leave the room mere minutes after he found his mother's body, which was backed up one of the Kastner's neighbors, Enrique Crisostomo, who claimed that he had heard the boy crying after two or three gunshots had been fired into the neighboring apartment.
+The boy claimed that he had seen "Gene" (as he called him) leave the room mere minutes after he found his mother's body - this account was corroborated by a neighbor of the Kastners, Enrique Crisostomo, who claimed that he had heard the boy crying after two or three gunshots had been fired into the neighboring apartment.
 In the meantime, Barrett announced through his attorney that he wished to remain incarcerated until he could deal with his "problem".
 This claim was partially granted when the judge revoked his bail, leading to him being imprisoned until his trial would take place.

 At the trial itself, Barrett's attorney reiterated that his client's actions were the result of Kastner's perceived mistreatment of him, which eventually led to him snapping and killing her in a fit of rage.
-Barrett himself claimed that this was the cause, as he said that he "wanted to kill the bitch" for constantly for "choosing all [the] other guys over [him]."
+Barrett himself claimed that this was the cause, as he said that he "wanted to kill the bitch" for constantly "choosing all [the] other guys over [him]."
 This did not succeed in swaying the jury, who found him guilty on all counts, resulting in an automatic life sentence.
 The presiding Justice, Wendell K. Hubby, also imposed a requirement to serve at least 40 years before he could be eligible for parole, making it a de facto life term without parole.
 The sentence was commended by prosecutor Fred Titcomb, who also stated that his original life sentence should have never been commuted, and that if his daughter had been killed, he would have sued the state for damages.